ShaneDrury/dockerintegration/README.md

 ## TODO

-- Test set-up
+- Test set-up for unittest
 - wait until up for services - optional, may depend on service
-- parallel execution